rocketmix/source/README.md

 # How to start ?

 You just need a Linux machine with OpenJDK (>= 8) installed.
-Download a single executable called 'rocketmix-router.war' from Sourceforge to a Linux machine and launch it.
+Download a single executable called 'rocketmix-routing-server.war' from Sourceforge to a Linux machine and launch it.
 It will start on http port 8080.
 It includes everything you need to a small API config : a routing server, an administration dashboard, an API catalog, a sample API (Hello World).

 [![Download RocketMiX](https://img.shields.io/sourceforge/dt/rocketmix.svg)](https://sourceforge.net/projects/rocketmix/files/latest/download)

 ```
-./rocketmix-router.war run
+./rocketmix-routint-server.war run
 ```

 You can also download a demo API called 'rocketmix-services-demo.war'.
 It will run on port 8083